Remote Work Cybersecurity: 11 Policies Every Canadian Business Needs

 Do remote workers still need a VPN in 2026?

-Only for legacy on-prem apps and IT admin paths.
-Hybrid teams replace broad VPN access with ZTNA so each app gets a per-session, identity-aware broker rather than dropping the user onto the LAN.
+Only for legacy on-prem apps and administrator paths.
+Hybrid teams replace broad VPN access with per-application brokering, so each app gets its own identity-aware session instead of the whole LAN.
+CCCS still expects a VPN plus two-factor authentication on public Wi-Fi.

 How does Zero Trust differ from a VPN?

 A VPN trusts the user once they are on the tunnel and lets them traverse the LAN.
-Zero Trust verifies identity, device health, and policy on every request, grants access to only the specific app needed, and assumes any segment may already be breached.
+Zero Trust verifies identity, device health and policy on every request, and assumes any segment may already be breached.
+CCCS puts it in ITSAP.10.008: trust is re-assessed and verified every time.

 Is BYOD safe for hybrid work?